princeton-sns/scuba/client/README.md

 force the remaining devices to circumvent their own local permissions checks.
 Thus a malicious device cannot corrupt the state on other, non-malicious devices.

+### Application-level API

+Although a special "add-contact" method in the library was a bit redundant, it exposed an intuitive application-level API.
+Making "contacts" just like any other group _could_ be confusing, but let's walk through how it would look to the app and revisit this question again afterwards.

+Let's assume that the current device maps to "A1" under the hood, that the linked group id is "A", that the linked group also contains "A2" and "A3", and that we currently have no "contacts" added.
+Another linked device set, "B" with devices "B1" and "B2", also has no "contacts" added.

+If the current device wants to add all of "B" as a contact, it first needs to send a request to "B1".
+As mentioned above, this "request" can be sent by giving "B1" "reader-mod-readers" permission, which will propagate "A"s linked subtree and the associated permissions (modulo the "readers") to "B1".
+However, at this point, _only_ "B1" has been given access to "A"'s linked subtree, so it's state has now diverged from the rest of its linked devices (in this case, "B2").
+So simply granting access in this way initially is not enough for discovering all of "B"'s devices.